STaRDoGG/tag-bag/readme.md

 **Add some tools for taxonomies:** Terms suggestion, Mass Edit Terms, Auto link Terms, Ajax Autocompletion, Click Terms, Auto terms, Advanced manage terms, Advanced Post Terms, Related Posts by Terms, etc.

 ## BEFORE UNINSTALLING SIMPLE TAGS MAKE A BACKUP OF YOUR DATABASE! ##
-I'm not repsonsible for any losses, it's all on you.
+I'm not responsible for any losses, it's all on you.

 Tag Bag is a fork of the Simple Tags Plugin by Amaury Balmer (http://wordpress.org/plugins/simple-tags).